 This course is designed to help students develop physical fitness through a swimming/aquatics program.
 Fitness concepts will be stressed through activities and short lectures.
+Core Requirement: Well-Being (p.
+7)

 PE 108 - Golf/Recreational Sports (WB1) (1)

 This course promotes lifetime physical fitness through instruction in golf and recreational activities.
 Students will be given opportunities to learn and/or improve golf skills through practice and playing the game.
 Rules and etiquette will also be stressed.
 Additional fitness opportunities will be provided through a variety of recreational sports and games.
 Core Requirement: Well-Being (p.
 7)